steinhb/pyNMie/README.md

 Library to calculate optical absorption, scattering and extinction cross sections of particles with an arbitrary number of shells.

-See the demo.ipynb notebbok for an introduction.
+See the demo.ipynb notebook for an introduction.